What We Do

 Strengthen the Educator Workforce

 Across Montana, students are experiencing a shortage of highly qualified, effective teachers.
-To address this, OPI partnered with us to develop the Montana Teacher Residency Demonstration Project—a program that redesigns the way people are prepared to join the educator workforce.
+To address this, OPI has partnered with Region 17 CC to develop the Montana Teacher Residency Demonstration Project—a program that redesigns the way educators are prepared to join the workforce.
 Read how this teaching residency aims to provide top-quality preparation and support for Montana’s future teachers.

 Regional and National Projects